 We believe providing ongoing support post-installation is critical to our success in commercializing the RxSight system.
 We maintain a team of field service engineers, distributed amongst our six core regions, who are responsible for the LDD installation, preventive maintenance and repairs when needed.
 This team is also responsible for conducting site surveys and ensuring a smooth installation process, typically over a four to five-hour window.
 The LDD's reliability has an MTBF (Mean-time-between-failure) of over 200 days, providing a stable uptime.
 In addition to our field service team, we have an internal customer experience department that directly supports the customer, clinical training specialists and the field service team.
 We measure our customers' onboarding satisfaction with an automated customer survey to all participants in the on-boarding training, after the surgeon has completed their first LAL surgery.
 The survey asks the customer to rate their satisfaction with the overall support and guidance provided by us during the product integration period.
-Our cumulative surveys, with 126 respondents, compiled as of Q1 2021 indicated 86.8% "Strongly Agree," and 13.2% "Agree" that they were satisfied with the overall support and guidance provided by us during the product integration period.
-We also elicit, in an open ended question, suggestions for improvement, with no comments noting a material dissatisfaction with the RxSight system or training.
+Our cumulative surveys, with 126 respondents, compiled by us during the product integration period.
+Our cumulative surveys, with 126 and guidance provided by us during the product integration period.
+Our cumulative surveys, with 126 respondents, compiled by us during the product integration period.
+Surgers' and 13.2% 'Agree' that they were satisfied with the overall support and guidance trovided by us delicit, in an open ended question, suggestions for improvement, with no comments noting a material dissatisfaction with the RxSight system or training.
 In addition, we conduct a customer satisfaction survey of all customers approximately every 12 months.